Page cover

 It is also possible to migrate into winlogon, explorer

-There is a port open for localhost, so another possible approach is to port forwarding by using chisel then evil-winrm (or Cobalt Strike, Sliver, Havoc C2)
+There is a port open for localhost, so another possible approach is to port forwarding by using chiselarrow-up-right then evil-winrmarrow-up-right (or Cobalt Strike, Sliver, Havoc C2)

 H4v3 fun ^^